Site Maintenance Alert

 CCA customers choosing to return to bundled service must provide us with a Six-Month Advance Notice to Return to Bundled Portfolio Service at least six months in advance of the date they intend to switch to BPS in order for them to become eligible for BPS by that date.
 Once received, they will have a three business-day rescission period after which this notification cannot be cancelled.
 They will also receive confirmation of their notice to return to BPS within ten (10) business days.

-Those customers who return to BPS must make a three-year commitment to remain on BPS and will not be eligible to return to Direct Access (DA) service or CCA Service, as applicable, until their three-year minimum period has been fulfilled.
-DA-eligible customers returning to BPS will continue to be responsible for the Direct Access Customer Responsibility Surcharge undercollections Charge (DA CRS UC), if applicable, resulting from the period they were taking DA service.
+Those customers who return to BPS must make a 12-month commitment to remain on TBS and/or BPS and will not be eligible to return to CCA Service, as applicable, until their 12-month minimum commitment period has been fulfilled.

-At the end of the three-year commitment, customers will have the option to transfer to DA service or CCA Service, as applicable, or remain on bundled service.
+At the end of the 12-month commitment, customers will have the option to transfer to DA service or CCA Service, as applicable, or remain on bundled service.

 Those customers who wish to transfer to CCA Service must provide a six-month advance notice to SCE in order to become eligible for CCA.
 Once received by SCE, they will have a rescission period of three business days after which this notification cannot be cancelled.

-If we do not receive a CCASR by the end of a customer's six-month period, their account(s) will be placed on Transitional Bundled Service (TBS) and will be billed spot market prices for six months.
-At the end of the six-month TBS period, their account will be placed on Bundled Portfolio Service (BPS) for a minimum commitment of three years.
-If the customer is a Direct Access (DA) eligible customer, the same rule applies; however, prior to beginning the six-month TBS period, they will be given an additional 60-day "Safe Harbor" period on TBS spot market pricing.
-The Safe Harbor period provides them the opportunity to contact an Electric Service Provider (ESP) to arrange for DA service.
+If we do not receive a CCASR by the end of a customer's six-month notice period, their account(s) will be placed on Transitional Bundled Service (TBS) and will be billed spot market prices for six months.
+At the end of the six-month TBS period, their account will be placed on Bundled Portfolio Service (BPS) for the remainder of the 12-month commitment period.

 All files are in Excel format.